Contemporary Sant Mat movements

-Contemporary Sant Mat Movements, mostly among the Radha Soami tradition, are esoteric philosophy movements active in the United States, Europe, Australia, Latin America, and especially India.
+Contemporary Sant Mat Movements, mostly among the Radha Soami tradition, are esoteric philosophy movements active in Australia, Europe, Latin America and the US, but especially India.
 These movements assert that Sant Mat shares a lineage with Sikhism and contains elements of thought found in Hinduism, such as karma and reincarnation.
 They further assert that Sant Mat also contains elements found in Sufism and has inspired and influenced a number of religious groups and organizations.
 They refer to this spiritual path as the "Science of the Soul" or 'Sant Mat', meaning 'teachings of the saints'.
 More recently it has been described as "The Way of Life" or "Living the Life of Soul".
 It incorporates a practical yoga system known as Surat Shabd Yoga.

 Contemporary Sant Mat movements claim to incorporate a personal and private path of spiritual development in the common tradition of mystics past and present.
 They discuss the irrelevance of rituals, priestly class, mandatory contributions, or compulsory gatherings.